Careers Network

 Finding opportunities abroad

-The below websites can provide access to a range of opportunities abroad:
+The below websites can provide access to a range of different types of opportunities abroad.

 • GoinGlobal - This database provides vacancies and employer directories/profiles as well as country specific career information and country guides.
 (To access this you will be asked to log in again and you will need to be connected to the University Network, either on campus or via the VPN.)